ArealTeamM2AIC/Remote-Sensing-Image/README.md

 Multi class classification for image recognition

-We used a data set originally presented in a paper in the proceedings of the IEEE conference.
+We used a dataset originally presented in a paper in the proceedings of the IEEE conference, the NSWPCU-45 dataset.

 We kept only part of it, the 13 classes that can be assimilated to landscape/nature and not human construction.